DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/30_the_charge_dynamics.md

 The "still point" is the awareness beyond all charges—neither positive nor negative, neither seeking nor avoiding.
 From this still point, the entire dance of charges becomes possible.
 The dance with success and failure, pleasure and pain, love and loss—all of it emerges from and returns to this motionless center.

 **The Essential Recognition**: Without the still point, there would be no dance.
 But there is only the dance.
 The still point doesn't participate in the movement of charges, yet it makes all movement possible.
 Happiness is not found in the dance of charges, no matter how skillful.
 Happiness *is* the still point—the unchanging awareness that allows the entire cosmic game to unfold.

+Percy Bysshe Shelley captured this same recognition in his mystical verse:

+*"The one remains, the many change and pass;
+Heaven's light forever shines, Earth's shadows fly;
+Life, like a dome of many coloured glass,
+Stains the white radiance of Eternity,
+Until Death tramples it to fragments."*

+The "one" that remains is the still point of awareness—the white radiance of pure consciousness.
+All the charges, all the dancing, all the seeking and avoiding are like the "dome of many coloured glass" that stains this eternal radiance with the appearance of multiplicity.
+The charges create the illusion of separation, of different experiences, of things to gain and lose.
+But beneath all the colored fragments of experience lies the unchanging white light of awareness itself.

 This recognition is the foundation of all spiritual development: **happiness is not the result of getting what you want, but the natural state of consciousness when it stops being compelled by the wanting itself—and recognizes itself as the still point from which all dancing emerges.**